pranigopu/ros2-nav2-foundations/info-docs/gazebo-simulation-in-custom-environment_using_turtlebot3.md

 This switches the repository branch from `main` to `humble`.

-_Why is it necessary?_
+***Why is it necessary?***

-To ensure source files are appropriate for ROS 2 Humble.
+- To ensure source files are compatible with ROS 2 Humble
+- To ensure already-installed ROS 2 Humble binary installations can be used as dependencies

+*Not doing this could lead to compilation errors.*

 ---